Acronis services to use for upload and download of large amounts of data to cloud

-- End user creates an Physical Data Shipping backup on a local hard drive.
+- End user creates the initial backup on a local hard drive.

-- End user packs the hard drive and ships the package to the partner datacenter.
+- End user packs the hard drive and ships the package to the Service Provider's data center.

-- Partner uploads the initial seeding backup to the cloud storage by using the Initial Seeding tool and notifies the user that the upload is complete.
+- Service Provider uploads the initial backup to the cloud storage by using the Initial Seeding tools and notifies the user that the upload is complete.

-- Partner sends the hard drive back to the end user or securely destroys the hard drive.
+- Service Provider sends the hard drive back to the end user or securely destroys the hard drive.

 The typical Large Scale Recovery workflow is as follows:

-- Partner ships a hard drive with the archives to the end user.
+- Service Provider ships a hard drive with the archives to the end user.

 - End user recovers data from the archive(s).

-How to set up Physical Data Shipping/Large Scale Recovery service
+How to set up Initial Seeding and Large Scale Recovery service

 Acronis recommendations for setting up the service: